-This pleasant 4.2 mile loop trail is in the Columbine neighborhood just outside the entrance to Rocky Mountain National Park.
+The Colorado River Trail is a pleasant 4.2-mile (6.7 km) loop trail in the Columbine neighborhood just outside the entrance to Rocky Mountain National Park.
 It is popular with snowshoers who wish to let their dogs take an off-leash romp in the snow.

-The River trail is crisscrossed by a variety of other easy to moderate pathways that meander over small hills and through pretty wooded areas (once you get past the initial burn area).
+The River trail is crisscrossed by various other easy to moderate pathways that meander over small hills and through wooded areas.
 It flanks tranquil ponds and streams where wildlife sightings are frequent.
 The trails eventually lead to the riverside, where dogs can get a drink.
-Picnic tables are provided for a nice rest or snack break.
+Additionally, picnic tables are provided for a nice rest or snack break.

-As of December 1st, visitors are required to purchase a $10 trail pass from the Nordic Center, which houses a retail shop with equipment rentals.
-There is also a lounge with a fireplace and snackbar in a fun social setting with beautiful views of the golf course.
+Visitors must purchase a trail pass from the Grand Lake Nordic Center, which houses a retail shop with equipment rentals.
+There is also a lounge with a fireplace and snack bar in a fun social setting with beautiful golf course views.
 The Nordic Center hosts full moon events in the winter, where you can snowshoe to a bonfire with a bar offering hot chocolate and mulled wine.

-This popular, paved recreational avenue runs 6 miles one-way along Highway 40 connecting the Winter Park Ski Resort and the town of Fraser.
+The Fraser River Trail is a popular, paved recreational avenue that runs 6 miles (9.6 km) one-way along Highway 40, connecting the Winter Park Ski Resort and the town of Fraser.
 Although it doesn’t often have much powder coverage, it offers a nice place to take a winter walk, especially with little ones.
 It is also the perfect place to experiment with different types of snowshoes.
-Try a lightweight racing model for winter running, or something more playful like this fun foam model from Crescent Moon Snowshoes.
+Try a lightweight racing model for winter running or something more playful, the foam model from Crescent Moon Snowshoes.

-The trail also provides a nice walking tour of the area’s cultural and historic attractions, such as the Cozens Ranch Museum.
-The museum is located at the site of the valley’s first homestead from the 1800s, and the new Headwaters Center, which is a beautifully renovated barn that hosts events and ecological education facilities.
+The trail also provides a nice walking tour of the area’s cultural and historical attractions, such as the Cozens Ranch Museum.
+The museum is located at the valley’s first homestead from the 1800s, and the new Headwaters Center, a beautifully renovated barn that hosts events and ecological education facilities.
 The Lift shuttle bus has stops along the way for easy returns to your starting point if necessary.
 There are also many restaurants and shops within walking distance for breaks.

-Located across Highway 40 from Winter Park Resort, this trail starts out from the Discovery Loops trail at the Bonfils Stanton Outdoors Center.
+Located across Highway 40 from Winter Park Resort, the Jim Creek Trail trail starts from the Discovery Loops trail at the Bonfils Stanton Outdoors Center.
 The Discovery Loop is a flat, easy nature trail.
 It offers a nice walk through shady pine forests frosted with snow and is handicap-accessible.

-At the far end of this loop is the trailhead for Jim Creek, a seven mile out-and-back climb up the creek bed.
+At the far end of this loop is the trailhead for Jim Creek, a seven-mile (11 km) out-and-back climb up the creek bed.
 Because it stays shaded by tall pine trees, this area maintains its snowpack well and is popular with snowshoers.
-The town of Winter Park is a short drive away with a multitude of restaurants and shops for post-hike entertainment.
+The town of Winter Park is a short drive away with many restaurants and shops for post-hike entertainment.
 Dogs allowed on leash.

-Located a short drive from downtown Grand Lake, this iconic trek is one of the most popular trails in the area.
-Although the East Inlet trailhead is the gateway for many miles of trail leading to several lakes and backcountry campsites, Adams Falls is just one mile from the parking area and features a short, easy climb to a scenic waterfall lookout, which is even more beautiful in the winter when it freezes over.
+Located a short drive from downtown Grand Lake, Adams Falls is an iconic trek and one of the most popular trails in the area.
+Although the East Inlet trailhead is the gateway for many miles of trail leading to several lakes and backcountry campsites, Adams Falls is just one mile (1.6 km) from the parking area.
+The hike features a short, easy climb to a scenic waterfall lookout, which is even more beautiful in the winter when it freezes over.

-Moose are active in this area year round, as are deer, fox and osprey.
-Those who wish for a more strenuous adventure can continue onward for about seven more miles one-way.
-Depending on the season, snowshoes might not actually be necessary to reach the falls (a sturdy pair of winter boots or a set of ice cleats, like Yaktrax, will usually suffice), but snowshoes may be necessary to go much further.
+Moose are active in this area year-round, as are deer, fox, and osprey.
+Those who wish for a more strenuous adventure can continue onward for about seven more miles (11 km) one-way.
+Depending on the season, snowshoes might not actually be necessary to reach the falls.
+Instead, a sturdy pair of winter boots or a set of ice cleats, like Yaktrax, will usually suffice, but snowshoes may be necessary to go much further.

-Another popular year round trailhead near Grand Lake is the North Inlet.
+Another popular year-round trailhead near Grand Lake is the North Inlet.
 This trail gives access to Cascade Falls, among other liquid landmarks.
-At 6.5 miles round-trip, this is a fairly easy hike with just a moderate incline.
-However, it will take a little extra time with snowshoes and to spend some time at the top.
+At 6.5 miles (10.4 km) round-trip, this is a fairly easy hike with just a moderate incline.
+However, it will take a little extra time with snowshoes and spend some time at the top.

 Monarch Lake Loop

-This lovely four mile loop around Monarch Lake features rolling terrain, beautiful lake and mountain views and lots of bird life.
-The trail is mostly flat, with some hilly sections on the southwest side of the lake, where a few wide, sandy beaches can also be found giving access to the shoreline.
+This lovely four-mile (6.4 km) loop around Monarch Lake features rolling terrain, beautiful lake and mountain views, and lots of birdlife.
+The trail is mostly flat, with some hilly sections on the southwest side of the lake, where a few wide, sandy beaches give access to the shoreline.
 The drive to this trailhead is across the dam on the south side of Lake Granby.
-It can be pretty bumpy, but is equally as scenic as the hike itself.
+It can be pretty bumpy but is equally as scenic as the hike itself.
 Dogs are allowed on leash.
 There is a parking fee required at the turnoff from Highway 34, as the lake is located within the Arapaho National Forest.

 Tonahutu Creek Trail to Big Meadows